Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: Introduction

 Let $g$ be as above.
 In Theorem \ref{th3.2}, for a given $v^g$-invariant volume form $\Omega$ on $SM$ and a Lyapunov function $F$, we use the form $\Theta:= v^g\, \rfloor \, \Omega$ to construct a $v^g$-harmonizing metric $g^\bullet$ such that $\ast_{g^\bullet}(dF) = \Theta$.
 Let $vol_{\Theta}(\mathcal T(v^g))$ denote the $\Theta$-induced volume of {\sf the space of geodesics} $\mathcal T(v^g)$.
 Then we prove the inequality Normalizing $F$ so that $F(SM) \subset [0, 1]$, we get the isoperimetric inequality

-In holography Theorem \ref{th3.3}, we reconstruct the space $SN$, the vector field $v^g$, and the $v^g$-invariant harmonizing metric $g^\bullet$, up to a diffeomorphism of $SM$, in terms of some enhanced scattering data.
+In holography Theorem \ref{th3.3}, we reconstruct the space $SM$, the vector field $v^g$, and the $v^g$-invariant harmonizing metric $g^\bullet$, up to a diffeomorphism of $SM$, in terms of some enhanced scattering data.

-{\sf In Section 6}, we study generalized billiard maps $B_{v^g, \tau}: \d_1^+(SM) \to \d_1^+(SM)$ on billiard tables $(M, g)$, were the metric $g$ is boundary generic and non-trapping (see Theorem \ref{main_theorem} and Corollary \ref{infinite_return_for_billiard}).
-We restrict to $SM$ of the fundamental Liouville $1$-form $\b_g$ and the symplectic $2$-form $\om_g = d\b_g$.
-In holography Theorem \ref{beta}, we show how to reconstruct $\b_g$ from its restriction $\b_g^{\d^+}$ to $\d(SM)$, the restriction $F|_{\d(SM)}$, and the scattering map $C_{v^g}$.
+{\sf In Section 6}, we study generalized billiard maps $B_{v^g, \tau}: \d_1^+(SM) \to \d_1^+(SM)$ on billiard tables $(M, g)$, were $g$ boundary generic and non-trapping (see Theorem \ref{main_theorem} and Corollary \ref{infinite_return_for_billiard}).
+We employ the restrictions to $SM$ of the fundamental Liouville $1$-form $\b_g$ and the symplectic $2$-form $\om_g = d\b_g$.
+In holography Theorem \ref{eq.beta}, we show how to reconstruct the form $\b_g$ from its restriction $\b_g^{\d^+}$ to the boundary $\d(SM)$, the restriction $F|_{\d(SM)}$ of the Lyapunov function $F: SM \to \R$, and the scattering map $C_{v^g}$.

+{\sf In Section 7}, we study the dynamics of {\sf ergodic} (see Definition \ref{def9.7}) billiard maps $B_{v^g, \tau}$ on the billiards $(M, g)$, were $g$ is boundary generic and non-trapping.
+We apply the classical Birkhoff Theorem \cite{Bi} to the measure $\mu_\Theta$ on $\d(SM)$, generated by an appropriately constructed closed and $v^g$-invariant $(2n-2)$-form $\Theta$ (see Theorem \ref{ergodic_billiard}).